Losssaw3/chemical-ICS/README.md

 #### Troubleshooting

 - if kafka or zookeeper containers don't start, make sure you don't have containers with the same name.
 If you do, remove the old containers and run the demo again.
+- also broken can be down after start - use _up_ command to reload it and everything will be okay.